 I recently had a concussion, and I am suffering from a number of the symptoms listed above.
 Do I have CTE?

 The symptoms of CTE generally do not present until years or decades after the brain trauma occurred or after one stops actively playing contact sports.
 While most concussion symptoms resolve within a few weeks, the symptoms can last for months or, in severe cases, even years.
-When this occurs, it is called post-concussion syndrome.
-Post-concussion syndrome is different than CTE, and the symptoms of post-concussive syndrome usually resolve years or decades before the onset of CTE symptoms.
+When this occurs, it is called post-concussion syndrome (PCS).
+Post-concussion syndrome is different than CTE, and the symptoms of post-concussion syndrome usually resolve years or decades before the onset of CTE symptoms.
 If you believe you are suffering from either an acute concussion or post-concussion syndrome, contact your physician.
-For more information on concussions, visit the Center for Disease Control (CDC) website at http://www.cdc.gov/concussion/.
-For more information on physicians in your area who work with those suffering from brain trauma, please contact your local Brain Injury Association.
-State and local branches of the Brain Injury Association can be found here: http://www.biausa.org/state-affiliates.htm.
+For more information on concussions, including support groups for PCS patients and caregivers, visit the Concussion Legacy Foundation’s Concussion Resources.
+For more information on physicians in your area who work with those suffering from brain trauma, please use the Concussion Clinics search tool.

 If I have the symptoms of CTE, do I have the disease itself?